Hole-initiated melting process of thin films: Discussions

-When $\overline{r_0}=5$, the scenario becomes different around the first morphology transition: If the transition occurs already at \textbf{A}, it will start from \textbf{a1}, goes via \textbf{a2} to \textbf{a3}.
-Then the system may remain metastable at \textbf{a3} because this $T_\text{eq}$ is below the maximum on the ``closed'' curve, $T_\text{m}^\text{closed}$.
-However, if the transition happens later, e.g., at \textbf{B} the iso-energy point, same process will lead to a complete melting as the corresponding temperature is already higher than $T_\text{m}^\text{closed}$.
-If the morphology transition does not happen, the film will melt when the temperature reaches $T_\text{m}^\text{open}$, the maximum on the ``open'' curve.
-This means, the ``de facto'' melting point $T_\text{m}$ of such a system is a temperature range rather than a single temperature point.
-It can be any temperature between $T_\text{m}^\text{closed}$ and $T_\text{m}^\text{open}$, depending on when the system jumps to the other morphology.
+For $\overline{r_0}=5$, the scenario becomes different around the open-to-close transition: If the transition occurs at \textbf{A}, it goes from \textbf{a1} via \textbf{a2} to \textbf{a3}, after which the system is still metastable.
+However, if the transition occurs at \textbf{B}, it will lead to a complete melting as the temperature at \textbf{b1} is already higher than $T_\text{m}^\text{closed}$.
+It is also possible that the transition does not occur before the temperature reaches $T_\text{m}^\text{open}$, the maximum on the ``open'' curve.
+In summary, the ``de facto'' melting point $T_\text{m}$ of this system is a temperature range rather than a single temperature.
+It can be any value between $T_\text{m}^\text{closed}$ and $T_\text{m}^\text{open}$, depending on when the morphology transition takes place.